 August Moon – Tall Hosta

-Hosta August Moon – Tall – 20″ tall, 42″ spread, pale lavender flowers, full sun-full shade.
+Hosta August Moon – Tall – 20″ tall, 42″ spread, pale lavender flowers, part-full shade, full sun-full shade.
 Large, heart-shaped leaves are bright gold to chartreuse depending on the amount of sun exposure.
 The leaves are corrugated, wavy and of good substance making them slug resistant.
 Tolerates full sun which will intensify the gold color of the leaves.
 Attracts hummingbirds.
-Part to full shade.
 Zones 3-9.
 Potted in 3″ pot.

 3 | 4 | 5 | 6 | 7 | 8 | 9

 Flowers are pale lavender.
 Hostas grow best in moist, well-drained, highly organic soils with a pH between 5.5 and 7.5.
 Sandy loam is better than clay because it provides more aeration for the roots.
 High-filtered or dappled sunlight is necessary for clean, healthy growth.
 Morning sun is tolerable and will help to intensify the leaf colors, but hot afternoon sun is usually deadly to hostas.
 They are most at home in shady, woodland settings and often work well as specimen or edging plants.